NBA Rumors: Sacramento Kings Could Fire Dave Joerger As Head Coach, Reports ‘Yahoo Sports’

 — Sactown Royalty (@sactownroyalty) November 18, 2018

 Instead of using Marvin Bagley III as their starting power forward, Kings Head Coach Dave Joerger chose to rely on Nemanja Bjelica, whom they signed to a three-year, $20.4 million contract in the recent free agency.
-Despite coming off the bench in his first 15 games in the league, Bagley III has been posting impressive statistics, averaging 11.6 points, 5.5 rebounds, and 1.1 blocks on 49.2 percent shooting from the field and 41.2 percent from beyond the arc.
+Despite coming off the bench in his first 15 games in the league, Bagley III has been posting impressive statistics, averaging 11.6 points, 5.5 rebounds, and 1.1 blocks on 49.2 percent shooting from the field, and 41.2 percent from beyond the arc.

 However, the Kings reportedly want Joerger to give the rookie power forward more playing time in order to speed up his development into a legitimate NBA superstar in the league.
 Haynes revealed that there is a growing frustration from some of the Kings’ young players over their inconsistent roles and Joerger’s lack of communication about their future and limited minutes.
-Aside from Marvin Bagley 111, the Kings also urged Joerger to give Skal Labissiere, the No. 28 pick in the 2016 NBA Draft, and Harry Giles, the No. 20 pick in the 2017 NBA Draft, meaningful minutes.
-Labissiere is currently averaging a career-low 5.6 minutes, while Giles only played 10 minutes per game.
+Aside from Marvin Bagley III, the Kings also urged Joerger to give Skal Labissiere, the No. 28 pick in the 2016 NBA Draft, and Harry Giles, the No. 20 pick in the 2017 NBA Draft, meaningful minutes.
+Labissiere is currently averaging a career-low 5.6 minutes, while Giles has only played 10 minutes per game.

 As of now, it remains unknown if Dave Joerger will finish the 2018-19 NBA season as the Kings head coach.
-Expect more rumors to circulate as the season goes deeper.
+Expect more rumors to circulate as the season goes on.